 Plus, credit cards are infamous for their snowball effects.
 With their high-interest rates, borrowers find it really difficult to make full repayment.
 If you’re struggling with multiple debts, including credit card debts, a debt consolidation loan might be suitable for you.

 Not All Loans Can Be Consolidated Under A Debt Consolidation Plan

 While Debt Consolidation Plans can solve the financial crisis for some, there are some loans that cannot be consolidated under it.

 Debt consolidation loans in Singapore are only available for unsecured loans, such as personal instalment loans, credit cards, and personal line of credit, as these loans don’t require collateral.

-On the other hand, secured loans such as education loans, property loans, car loans, and renovation loans can’t be consolidated under the DCP.
+On the other hand, secured loans such as education loans, property loans, and car loans can’t be consolidated under the DCP.
 Business loans cannot be consolidated under the DCP as well.

 Who Can Apply For The Debt Consolidation Loan in Singapore?

 The DCP is available for Singaporeans and permanent residents (PRs) only.

 In addition, you’ll need to have an annual income of between S$20,000 and S$120,000.
 Your net assets also cannot exceed S$2 million.